Article written by

 For many people, law school is stressful.
 It is an intellectual boot camp with demanding professors, competitive classmates, and little margin for error.
 Essentially, you are learning an entirely different language containing Latin terms and subtle distinctions between varying concepts.
-You’ll also feel stress in your courses, as professors will randomly call on you to answer questions as part of the Socratic Method.
-Your course grades are determined by one exam and exams are graded on a curve, meaning that there are a certain number of “As” that you and your colleagues will be pursuing.
+You’ll also feel stress in your courses, as many professors follow the Socratic Method and will randomly call on you to answer questions.
+Your course grades are determined by one exam and exams are graded on a curve, meaning that there are a limited number of “As” that you and your colleagues will be pursuing.
 And beyond all of the coursework, there is the stress of finding a job after graduation.
 This task may be more or less difficult depending on your 1L grades, the reputation of your law school, and where you would like to work after graduation.

 3. Mental Health Risks:

 Tied with the point above, the stress of law school can manifest itself in harsh ways.
 Compared to the general population, law students experience higher levels of mental health issues, whether it’s general anxiety or depression.
 Substance abuse is also common.
 In a 2014 survey administered by the American Bar Association, 43 percent of law students reported binge drinking at least once in the prior two weeks and 22 percent reported binge drinking two or more times in the prior two weeks.
 Unfortunately, law students keep these issues under wraps since they believe that seeking treatment will require them to disclose mental issues in the character and fitness portions of bar admission applications.
-In sum, law students are prone to suffer through anxiety or other mental health issues in law school which is why it is so important to find balance and a positive outlet to counter stress, like exercise or meditation.
+The tendency of law students to suffer anxiety or other mental health issues in law school is why it is so important to find balance and a positive outlet to counter stress, such as exercise or meditation.

 5. The Vast Amount of Reading: